Everest Base Camp Helicopter Tour

 From the aerial vantage point, you'll see the intricate patterns of terraced fields, evidence of the harmonious relationship between humanity and the land.
 Sherpa villages dot the landscape, vibrant and resilient, their traditions intertwining with the natural rhythms of the mountains.

-After a memorable scenery around you in all directions, we fly down to Everest View Hotel, where breakfast is ready to be served.
+After a memorable scenery around you in all directions, we fly down in the Everest Base Camp Helicopter Tour to Everest View Hotel, where breakfast is ready to be served.
 Breakfast in the mountains is yet another royalty only a few get to experience.
 As you sip your coffee and absorb nature's artistry, it suddenly feels like home, like you were meant to be here.

 If, like them, you are also short of time or simply want to do it your way, the Everest Base Camp Helicopter Tour is for you.